SuJingyu111/CS611_Legend_Of_Valor/src/readme.txt

 Legend: Monster And Heros
 Jingyu Su U58115442
+Shen Yan U92118991

 Compilation & running instructions:
 compile: javac *.java
 run: java Main

 Program Specs:
-The cells in the game is visually represented using a single character.
-C for common cell, M for market, I for inaccessible cells.
+The cells in the game is visually represented using characters surrounding the grid.
+P for plain cell, C for cave cell, B for bush, K for koulou, N for nexus, I for inaccessible cells.
+Within a cell, there could possibly be characters H standing for Hero, and M standing for Monster.

-Upon entry of a common cell, there is a 40% chance to run into monsters of the same number as heroes.
-This chance is defined in CommonCell.MEET_MONSTER_PROB, it is scaled out of 10.
-The program was compiled and executed on a machine running WIN10
+The program was compiled and executed on a machine running MACOS.

+Colorful printing implemented.

 Design patterns:
 Factory pattern, used in HeroFactory and ItemFactory